edwsantos/spring/BeanScopes/README.md

 * **Session**: In this case, the container creates an instance each HTTP session so the same instance will be returned the container receives a request from the same session.

-* **Application**: The container creates an instance of the bean for each ServletContext, and due to an spring web application can have several servlet context, the developer will receive the same instances if the request is from the same ServletContext.
+* **Application**: The container creates an instance of the bean for each Spring application context, and due to an spring web application can have several application context, the developer will receive the same instances if the request is from the same application context.

 * **Websocket**: In this case, the container will create an instance of the bean for each request produced within the lifecycle of a WebSocket.

 from the above list, the last 4 items are only available in a web-aware application.

+And, in addition, Spring offers the possibility of creating our own custom scopes with different names and lifecycle.

 ## Some key scenarios
 ##### Singleton bean with prototype property: